 The film climaxes on a fine scene where Josh Lucas is placed in a bath of ice as surgeon Dallas Roberts comes, puts a hand holding a scalpel into the water and starts cutting, before he decides to inject Lucas with a fatal dose of potassium chloride.
 It is a scene that approaches the similar bathtub climax of What Lies Beneath (2000) in terms of nasty tension, being aided by a particularly chill performance from Dallas Roberts.

 Director Michael Cuesta had previously made films about troubled youth with the likes of L.I.E.
 (2001) and Twelve and Holding (2005) and subsequently went on to make Kill the Messenger (2014) and American Assassin (2017).
 Within genre material, Cuesta also made the unsold tv pilot for Babylon Fields (2007) about zombies.
-Screenwriter David Callaham has also written Doom (2005), Horsemen (2009), The Expendables (2010), Godzilla (2014) and Wonder Woman 1984/WW84 (2020).
+Screenwriter David Callaham has also written Doom (2005), Horsemen (2009), The Expendables (2010), Godzilla (2014), Wonder Woman 1984/WW84 (2020) and Mortal Kombat (2021).
 Interestingly, Tell-Tale is produced by the Scott Free production company of brothers Tony and Ridley Scott.